I may not know you, but God does.

 Peter explained this himself, but studying these concepts out can do you a world of good.
 These elect, are so not because of noble birth, the amount of money they have, or election by popular vote, but because God chose them.
 There was nothing about them that is any better that you.
 The apostle Paul in the eighth chapter of his letter to the Romans tells us this.
 Paul also said in Romans 5:8 .. “that while we were yet sinners Christ died for us.”
 God put himself upon that cross at a time when there was NO ONE worthy.
 We are all on the same playing field.

-Sanctification was a terminology used to describe objects used in the temple worship (in the desert journey it was an elaborate tent setup), and meant those things that were specifically set aside for Godly usage (cups, bowls, tables, etc.).
-This sanctification (To be specifically set apart through proper actions, for a Godly purpose) happened through a process of cleansing, which included the sprinkling of the blood of the slain sacrificial lamb, the only thing that could remove sin.
+Sanctification was the terminology used to describe objects used in the temple worship (in the desert journey it was an elaborate tent setup) and meant those things that were specifically set aside for Godly usage (cups, bowls, tables, etc.).
+This sanctification happened through a process of cleansing, which included the sprinkling of the blood of the slain sacrificial lamb, the only thing that could remove sin.
 Jesus became that lamb, just for us.
 Therefore God, through the voluntary actions of Jesus, has done just that for and with us.
-He has cleansed us, and set us apart for restoring relationship with us.
+He has cleansed us and set us apart for restoring relationships with us.

 Jeremiah 29:11 NIV For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.

-I did not want to over simplify sanctification but you have the essentials before you here.
-Part of this process of sanctification conveys an obedience.
+I did not want to oversimplify sanctification but you have the essentials before you here.
+Part of this process of sanctification conveys obedience.
 The priests, walking around in the desert, had to be obedient to instructions and so did Jesus.
 Look at these passages in the letter to the Hebrews with me.